zeux/meshoptimizer/gltf/README.md

 gltfpack does not support vendor-specific extensions or custom extensions, including ones defined in [Khronos glTF repository](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Vendor).
 Unknown extension nodes are discarded from the output.

+Some Khronos extensions, notably Draco compression and extensions for interactive scenes (interactivity, animation pointer, node selectability/hoverability/visibility), are not supported.

 ## Custom data

 glTF files may contain custom application-specific data stored outside of custom extensions. gltfpack has limited support for preserving this data.